ObenaufLab/CaTCH/README.md

 CGAT    treatmentA_2
 ```

-- A file containing the condition allocation for each sample to be included in the report and the assigned colour for the condition.
+- For the compiling of figures, a file listing the samples to be included in the report (in the desired order), as well as the respective treatment/condition and the desired display colour.
+It must consist of 3 named columns: "Sample", "Treatment", "Colour".
-It must consist of 3 named columns: "sample", "condition", "colour".
-Colour must be in an R-compatible string format, one colour per condition.
+Colour must be in an R-compatible string format.
+For a list of recognized colours, refer here: http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf .

 ```
 Sample  Treatment   Colour